tuomaseerola/onsetsync/paper/paper.md

-`onsetsync` is available at Github and can be loaded and installed using the code below.
+`onsetsync` is available on GitHub and can be loaded and installed using the code below.
 The current version is 0.5.0.

 ```r